amorphose/Solar-System-Explorer/README.md

 - Asteroids, Centaurs, and Jupiter Trojans ≥ 50 km radius
 - All known Trojan asteroids of the other planets
 - KBOs, SDOs, and detached objects ≥ 100 km radius
 - Select asteroids and TNOs visited by spacecraft
+- All known Interstellar objects `NEW`

 ---